vanBassum/NanoScale/readme.md

 # Simple Weight Measurement

 This project demonstrates how to measure weight using an Arduino and an HX711 load cell amplifier.
+It utilizes the Arduino library for the HX711 created by Rob Tillaart to simplify interaction with the hardware.
 By connecting the HX711 to the Arduino Nano and uploading the provided code, you can measure the weight of an object and interact with the setup using a serial terminal.

 ## Hardware Requirements